benchdoos/WeblocOpener/readme.md

 - **Generate QR-Code from `.webloc` context menu.
 Just make a right-click on a .webloc file and select "Generate QR-Code".**
 [<img src="https://benchdoos.github.io/img/faq/faq_qr.png"  width="888" />](#what-can-weblocopener-do)

-- **You can simply use it to open the link directly on your phone!**
+- **You can simply use it to open the link directly on your phone!
+Or you can share yor QR-Code by copying it to clipboard.**
 [<img src="https://benchdoos.github.io/img/faq/faq_qr_save.png"  width="888" />](#what-can-weblocopener-do)

 - **Auto-update tool will help you receive new updates just from the server.
 You should not check, if there is an update, WeblocOpener updater will notify you if there is a new version of the app.**